probmods/probmods2/chapters/03-conditioning.md

 viz.auto(dist)
 ~~~~

-The output of `Infer` is a "guess" about the likely value of `A`, conditioned on `D` being equal to 3.
+The output of `Infer` describes appropriate beliefs about the likely value of `A`, conditioned on `D` being equal to 3.
 Because `A` must necessarily equal `1`, the histogram shows 100% of the sampled values are `1`.

 Now suppose that we condition on `D` being greater than or equal to 2.
 Then `A` need not be 1, but it is more likely than not to be.
 (Why?)
-The corresponding histogram shows the appropriate distribution of "guesses" for `A` conditioned on this new fact:
+The corresponding plot shows the appropriate distribution of beliefs for `A` conditioned on this new fact:

 ~~~~
-var options = {method: 'enumerate'};
+var options = {method: 'enumerate'}
 var model = function () {
   var A = flip() ?
 1 : 0
   var B = flip() ?
 1 : 0